 - have been on the same HIV regimen for at least 3 months, and

 - have never had (treatment failure is when an HIV regimen is unable to control HIV infection), and

-- have no mutations associated with any of the HIV medicines in Biktarvy (drug resistance mutations are changes in the genetic material of HIV that cause the virus to become insensitive to certain HIV medicines).
+- have no mutations associated with any of the HIV medicines in Biktarvy (drug resistance mutations are changes in the genetic material of HIV that cause the to become insensitive to certain HIV medicines).

 Biktarvy contains the following three different medicines combined in one pill:

 - Bictegravir – an HIV medicine called an inhibitor

 - Emtricitabine – an HIV medicine called a (NRTI)